zencart/documentation/content/dev/release_process/prerequisites.md

 There are other version related updates to do, but they're not part of the build, so they are detailed in [post release tasks](/dev/release_process/post_release/).

-## For Major Releases - set the highest PHP Supported
+## For Major Releases - set the PHP Version range

 Update these places: